"Before our heads go under, we take a last look at the killing noise …"

-Straight after the dissolution of The Experience, he threw together a new group with Cox, Mitchell and some friends, which he Gypsy Son and Rainbows (or a Band Of Gypsys).
+Straight after the dissolution of The Experience, he threw together a new group with Cox and some friends, which he Gypsy Son and Rainbows (or a Band Of Gypsys).
 Mitch came came briefly to play drums in this new 6 piece outfit.
 However, this revealed that Jimi was not really at ease with a larger group of musicians and the formation soon fell apart after a handfull of sessions and live performances (one of which was the immortalized on film at the legendary Woodstock festival).

 Through 1969, now without Chas Chandler's keen ear and music business know-how, Jimi lost focus on his work, spending months on songs (instead of the few days, hours or even minutes in which he put things down in 1967).
 A tour was on the cards in September 1969, but Jimi declared that he didn't feel up to the challenge and cancelled it, obliging him to pay the organizers a large compensatory sum.
 So in the studio, he worked on at his own pace (to hell with them) and this period was perhaps seen unfairly as a creative block, though it was only six months, and he did return with a radically different sound.
 Mitch Mitchell had left to persue other projects so Jimi brought in Buddy Miles with who he had been jamming on and off for a year or so.
-This new group, which he called Band Of Gypsys, didn't live up to his own expectations and he dropped Miles after only three concert dates.
+This new group, which he called simply Band Of Gypsys, didn't live up to his own expectations and he dropped Miles after only three concert dates.